core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * A re-registration request, possibly including the Multicast-Response-Feedback-Divider Option to support the rough counting of clients (see {{sec-rough-counting}}), MUST also be protected.

-## Listen-To-Multicast-Responses Option  # {#sec-security-considerations-ltmr}

-The CoAP option Listen-To-Multicast-Responses defined in {{ltmr-option}} is of class U for OSCORE and Group OSCORE {{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}}.

-This allows the proxy adjacent to the origin server to access the option value conveyed in a ticket request (see {{intermediaries-e2e-security-processing}}) and to retrieve from it the transport-specific information about a phantom request.
-By doing so, the proxy becomes able to configure an observation of the target resource and to receive multicast notifications that match the phantom request.

-Any proxy in the chain, as well as further possible intermediaries or on-path active adversaries, are thus able to remove the option or alter its content, before the ticket request reaches the proxy adjacent to the origin server.

-Removing the option would result in the proxy adjacent to the origin server to not configure the group observation, if that has not happened yet.
-In such a case, the proxy would not receive the corresponding multicast notifications to be forwarded back to the clients.

-Altering the option content would result in the proxy adjacent to the origin server to incorrectly configure a group observation (e.g., as based on a wrong multicast IP address) hence preventing the correct reception of multicast notifications and their forwarding to the clients; or to configure bogus group observations that are currently not active on the origin server.

-In order to prevent what is described above, the ticket requests conveying the Listen-To-Multicast-Responses Option can be additionally protected hop-by-hop, e.g., by using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or DTLS {{RFC9147}}.

 # IANA Considerations # {#iana}

 This document has the following actions for IANA.